New inflationary probes of axion dark matter: Acknowledgement

 \section{Acknowledgement}

-We thank Arushi Bodas, Matteo Braglia, Anson Hook, Soubhik Kumar, Lucas Pinol, Zhehan Qin, Matt Reece, Raman Sundrum, Xi Tong, Yi-Peng Wu, and Zhong-Zhi Xianyu for useful comments and feedback.
+We thank Arushi Bodas, Matteo Braglia, Anson Hook, Soubhik Kumar, Lucas Pinol, Matt Reece, Raman Sundrum, Xi Tong, Benjamin Wallisch, Zekai Wang, Yi-Peng Wu, and Zhong-Zhi Xianyu for useful comments and feedback.
 JF and LL thank the physics department of Harvard University for hospitality when this work is conducted.
 JF and LL are supported by the NASA grant 80NSSC22K081 and the DOE grant DE-SC-0010010.